cznethub/data-best-practices/time_series_data/time_series_data.md

 Best practices for formatting your time series data with CSV files include:

+* Use a CSV text editor that will not change the formatting of your file, the line ending characters, or the format of the date/time values in your file.
+Good text editors for Mac include Sublime Text and BBEdit.
+Good text editors for PC include Sublime Text and Notepad ++.
 * Include all relevant metadata as a header in each data file.
 For example, include descriptions of the site, variable, method, source, data level, and any data qualifiers in the header of the file.
 * Precede header lines with a comment character “#” to make it easy for code to skip header lines when reading the file.
 * Each line of the data file should have a single timestamp.